 , 80% of businesses in the United States saw their online fraud losses increase in 2018.

-Don’t let the nightmare of identity theft steal your vacation joy.
+Don’t let the nightmare of identity theft steal your holiday cheer.
 Read on about Truliant’s suite of services to help protect your accounts.

-How Can I Protect My Cards During Vacation?
+How Can I Protect My Cards During the Holidays?